Vendicated/Vencord/README.md

 - ScreenRecorder by AutumnVN

 ### Discord Desktop Only
+- HideServers by bepvte
 - MediaDownloader by Colorman
+- PreMiD by Nyako
 - StatusWhilePlaying by thororen

 ### Equicord Devbuilds Only